jorgensd/dolfinx-tutorial/_sources/fem.md

 # An overview of the FEniCS Project

 The FEniCS project is a research and software project aimed at creating mathematical methods and software for solving partial differential equations.
 This includes creating intuitive, efficient and flexible software.
 The project was initiated in 2003, and is developed in collaboration between researchers from a number of universities and research institutes around the world.
-For the latest updates and more information about the FEniCS project, visit the [FEniCS](https://fenicsproject.org) webpage.
+For the latest updates and more information about the FEniCS project, visit the [FEniCS](https://fenicsproject.org) web-page.

 The latest version of the FEniCS project, FEniCS-X, consists of several building blocks, namely [FIAT](https://github.com/FEniCS/fiat)/[LibTab](https://github.com/FEniCS/libtab), [UFL](https://github.com/FEniCS/ufl), [FFC-X](https://github.com/FEniCS/ffcx) and [Dolfin-X](https://github.com/FEniCS/dolfinx).
 We will now go through the main objectives of each of these building blocks.
 Dolfin-X is the high performance C++ backend of FEniCS-X, where structures such as meshes, function spaces and functions are implemented.
 Additionally, Dolfin-X also contains compute intensive functions such as finite element assembly and mesh refinement algorithms.
 It also provides an interface to linear algebra solvers and data-structures, such as [PETSc](https://www.mcs.anl.gov/petsc/).
 UFL is a high-level form language for describing variational formulations with a high-level mathematical syntax.
 FFC-X is the form compiler of FEniCS; given variational formulations written with UFL, it generates efficient C code.
 FIAT/LibTab is the finite element backend of FEniCS, responsible for generating finite element basis functions.